Antonia Novello

-Antonia Nuvelio Novello (born August 23, 1944) is a Puerto Rican physician and public health administrator.
+Antonia Coello Novello (born August 23, 1944) is a Puerto Rican physician and public health administrator.
 She was a vice admiral in the Public Health Service Commissioned Corps and served as 14th Surgeon General of the United States from 1990 to 1993.
-Novello was the first woman and first Hispanic to serve as Surgeon General.
+Novello was the first woman and first Hispanic person to serve as Surgeon General.
 Novello also served as Commissioner of Health for the State of New York from 1999 to 2006.
 Novello has received numerous awards including more than fifty honorary degrees, was elected to the National Academy of Medicine in 2000, and has been inducted into the National Women's Hall of Fame.
 Her memoir, Duty Calls: Lessons Learned from an Unexpected Life of Service, was published in English and in Spanish in 2024.

 Early life

-Antonia Novello, born on August 23, 1944, in Fajardo, Puerto Rico, was the older of two children; she also had a half-brother.
+Antonia Coello was born on August 23, 1944, in Fajardo, Puerto Rico, to Antonio Coello, who died when she was young, and Ana Delia Flores Coello, who worked as a school teacher and principal.
+Her mother emphasized the importance of education, hard work, and respect and care for others, all lessons that Novello took to heart.
+She was the older of two children; she also had a half-brother.
 After her divorce, her mother, Ana Delia Flores, remarried.
 Novello did not know her father.
 At birth, Novello was diagnosed with congenital megacolon, a condition that required Novello to spend two weeks every summer in the hospital.
 Although Novello was told at eight years old that she should have surgery to correct her problem, it would take another ten years before such an operation would happen.
 Nevertheless, Novello managed to excel in her study to become a doctor.
-Her experience with that disease, left such an impact on her that she vowed to become a doctor so that "no other person is going to wait 18 years for surgery."
+Her experience with that disease left such an impact on her that she vowed to become a doctor so that "no other person is going to wait 18 years for surgery."

 Education

 At an early age, Novello's mother, a school teacher and later high school principal, stressed the importance of an education.
 Novello excelled in her education and graduated from high school at the age of 15.
-She attended the University of Puerto Rico in Rio Piedras where she received her Bachelor of Science degree in 1965.
-She went on to the University of Puerto Rico School of Medicine in San Juan where she received her Doctor of Medicine degree in 1970.
+She attended the University of Puerto Rico in Rio Piedras, where she received her Bachelor of Science degree in 1965.
+She went on to the University of Puerto Rico School of Medicine in San Juan, where she received her Doctor of Medicine degree in 1970.
 That same year, she married Joseph R. Novello and they both moved to Ann Arbor, Michigan where she continued her medical studies.
 Novello began a pediatric internship at University of Michigan Medical School.
 She became the first woman to receive the "University of Michigan Pediatrics Department Intern of the Year" award.
 In 1973, Novello and her husband moved to Washington D.C. to begin her residency in pediatric nephrology at Georgetown University School of Medicine Hospital until 1976.
 She earned her Masters in Public Health from Johns Hopkins University in 1982 and her Doctorate in Public Health also from Johns Hopkins in 2000.